manpages/role./fantasy2.md

 *TODO*

-### Magic
+## Magic

-Mages can do everything.
+Arcane mages can do everything.
 Worse than experts, yet they really can.

+Divine mages are focused on serving a diety or nature and are more determined than any expert.

 When you create a character, you can choose to be a mage.
-If you do so, you may choose if you want to play arcane magician (Art) who uses Weave to construct spells or divine magician (Might) who uses divine power to perform miracles.
+If you do so, you may choose if you want to play arcane magician (Art) who uses Weave to construct spells or divine magician (Might) who uses divine power to perform miracles (see “Divine Magic”).

+#### Arcane Magic

-Arcane magicians can furthermore choose to either be a Wizard or a Sorcerer.
+Arcane mages can furthermore choose to either be a Wizard or a Sorcerer.
 Wizards prepare spells but have more spell slots, Sorcerers cast spells spontaneously (much like divine mages), but have less spell slots.

+#### Divine Magic

+Divine mages may select only two aspects, but both of those are primary.
 All the divine mages are spontaneous casters.
-Divine mages aren't affected by armor but lose one aspect, while gaining an additional cantrip in one of the aspects.
+Divine mages' spells aren't failing due to armor.

 #### Cantrips and basic interactions

-A mage selects one basic interaction per aspect in which she has at least ·· — she can use this option at will as a spell-like effect.
+A mage selects one basic interaction per aspect in which she gets access to first-level options in this aspect.
+She may use this option at will as a spell-like effect.
+This option is mage's cantrip.

 When mage achieves ·· in an aspect she selects one more basic interaction and can cast it as a spell.
 Mages also get “Magical Aspect” options for each aspect when she gets · in this aspect (see “Magical Travel” for a reference).

 #### Spell slots